 The table that follows identifies the investment types that are authorized by the Airport Authority's investment policy and State Government Code.
-The table also identifies certain provisions of the Airport Authority's investment policy that address interest rate risk, credit risk and concentration of credit risk.
+The table also identifies certain provisions of the Airport Authority's

 This table does not address investments of bond proceeds held by the bond trustee that are governed by provisions of debt agreements of the Airport Authority, in addition to the general provisions of the Airport Authority's investment policy and State Government Code.